CatsMeow492/parameter-efficient-fine-tuning-of-large-models/papers/arxiv_draft.md

 - Zhang, Q., Chen, M., Bukharin, A., He, P., Cheng, Y., Chen, W., & Zhao, T. (2023).
 AdaLoRA: Adaptive budget allocation for parameter-efficient fine-tuning.
 ICLR 2023.

 - Dettmers, T., Pagnoni, A., Holtzman, A., & Zettlemoyer, L. (2023).
 QLoRA: Efficient finetuning of quantized LLMs.
 NeurIPS 2023.

-[Additional references for related work in PEFT, transformer architectures, and evaluation methodologies would be included in the full version]

 ---